tuftsdev/WebProgramming/notes/class_outlines.md

   - Some open-endedness, force you to ask questions
   - More than one acceptable way to solve the problem, deal with engineering tradeoffs
   - Opportunities for the future
+* The picture: client-server
+* What are the limitations of client-side?
+  1. Can't connect to a database server directly --and hence, store lots and lots of data
+  2. Other people cannot access data or information that you have (i.e., you can't make responses)
+  3. Can't to write to files on disk
+  4. You are constrained by web browser (i.e., browser incompatibility issues)
+  5. Storage constraints (e.g., cookies, local storage)
+  6. Security issues (e.g., same origin policy)
+  7. View source
 * The point of lab 6...
 * Today: storing data over time
 * What can't we do, knowing the limitations of client-side JavaScript.